MicrosoftDocs/biztalk-docs/his/core/downstream-connections2.md

 - A host connection between the server and the mainframe.
 This can be any standard physical connection method supported by the mainframe.

 - A downstream connection between the server and the downstream system.
-This physical connection can be a DLC 802.2, SDLC, or X.25 connection.
+This physical connection can only be an IP-DLC connection.

   Once configured, Host Integration Server can manage the downstream LUs in a manner similar to other LUs, including assigning them to LU pools.